Dataset Summarization by K Principal Concepts: Introduction

+Summarizing a large image dataset into a small number of words is an important but challenging research task.
+This is particularly helpful for large photo storage service providers such as Google Photos or Instagram, each possessing more than a billion photo albums.
+Such summarization provides fast, but relatively accurate insights into dataset content \cite{singh2019image,kim2014joint}.
+Here we propose a new setting, focusing on an extreme form of summarization, finding a short list of $K$ concepts that retain the maximal information on the variation in the dataset.
+As an example, let us assume a photo collection containing humans performing various activities.
+A possible summary of the dataset can be a set of the $K$ most prominent featured activities (Fig.\ref{fig:concepts}).
+For example, for $K=3$ the principal concepts may be \{`running', `applauding', `gardening'\}.

+Our approach first requires a long list of potentially valid concepts, which can potentially describe groups in the dataset.
+This long list, that we name the \textit{concept-bank}, can be generic (e.g. all the nouns in the WordNet database \cite{miller1995wordnet}).
+Alternatively, the valid concepts may be more restricted, encoding prior knowledge about the desired results.
+Aiming to find concepts corresponding to activities, colors or musical instruments, we may use a concept-bank restricted to such attributes.
+Given the concept-bank, the task is to select the $K$ principal concepts which provide the most informative description of the variation in the dataset.
+Although creating a concept-bank may initially appear to be a daunting task, we find that it can be performed by a very fast, semi-automatic process.

-Our key technical challenge is therefore to select the $K$ nouns that cluster the images into semantically consistent groups out of a long list of English language nouns ($82,115$ nouns) .
-We show that this task can be formulated as an unconstrained $K$ facility location problem, a commonly studied NP-hard problem in algorithmic theory.
-Although advanced methods exist for the solution with approximation guarantees, the most popular methods do not scale to our tasks.
-Instead, we suggest to solve the optimization task using a more scalable approach, that can be seen as discretized version of K-means
+To select $K$ principal concepts, we first use an image-language model (such as CLIP \cite{radford2021learning}) to embed all the concepts in the concept-bank and all the images in the dataset into a common embedding space.
+The objective becomes the selection of $K$ concepts such that the sum of distances between every image and its nearest selected concept is minimal.
+While this task is reminiscent of $K$-means, it is in fact different, as the search space for the centers is discrete while in $K$ means the space is unconstrained.
+Instead, this task is an instance of the unconstrained $K$ facility location problem, a well studied \cite{cornuejols1983uncapicitated}, NP-hard algorithmic problem.
+Although advanced methods exist for the solution with approximation guarantees, the most popular methods do not scale to our task.
+Instead, we suggest solving the optimization task using a more scalable approach that can be seen as a discretized version of $K$-means.

-Using an extensive English dictionary of nouns presents another issue: some uninformative nouns such as "entity" have an embedding similar to a large proportion of images.
-We propose a unsupervised criterion for selecting a sublist of performant, informative nouns.
-We extensively evaluate our method against top clustering methods that do not use our single-noun prior and show that it yields significant performance gains.
+As a downstream application, our method can be used for conceptual grouping within image datasets.
+Given the $K$ principal concepts generated in the previous stage, a zero-shot learning approach may be used to classify each image into one (and only one) of the $K$ concepts.
+One advantage of this approach is the ability to guide the grouping by selection of the concept-bank.
+The grouping of images by activity, for instance, can be easily accomplished by selecting a concept-bank only containing descriptions of activities, forcing the images to be grouped accordingly.